Wilmox/portfolio/_content/projects/race-to-the-future.md

 The "Race to the Future" internship program at PXL Smart-ICT goes beyond taking part in the race.
 Actually, the research on self-driving RC cars is divided into two separate programs.

 On the one hand, a PXL Smart-ICT student researches and examines the potential applications of reinforcement learning in autonomous vehicle systems.
 Here, research is first conducted on the many parts of autonomous driving systems before moving on to the various reinforcement learning approaches.

-On the other side, a fellow student analyses the variations between machine learning and more conventional computer vision.
+On the other hand, a fellow student analyses the variations between machine learning and more conventional computer vision.
 This study was made possible by the fact that in every race, vehicles controlled by computer vision outperformed vehicles controlled by machine learning.

 # I. Elaboration of the Internship Assignment